-Whether you are reeling from the pain of a very recent breakup, or still quietly aching for an ex you lost months ago, it can be hard if not impossible to ignore the voice in your head saying, “I need to get my ex back.”
+Whether you are reeling from the pain of a very recent breakup, or still quietly aching for an ex you lost months ago, it can be hard to ignore the voice in your head saying, “I need to get my ex back.”

 You love them, but for one reason or another, the relationship fell apart.
-And putting it back together isn’t as easy as you would hope.
+And putting it back together isn’t an easy task.

 One wrong move and you risk ruining any shot at a second chance with your ex-partner.